Southwestern Bean Salad with Black-Eyed Peas

 More Recipes with Black-Eyed Peas:

-Chipotle and Black-Eyed Pea Soup with Double Cilantro from Kalyn’s Kitchen
+Black-Eyed Pea Soup with Chipotle and Cilantro from Kalyn’s Kitchen

 Turkish Black-Eyed Pea Salad with Pomegranate, Walnuts, and Zahtar Dressing from The Well Seasoned Cook